Achilles tendinitis

 Take it easy.
 Avoid activities that place excessive stress on your tendons, such as hill running.
 If you participate in a strenuous activity, warm up first by exercising at a slower pace.
 If you notice pain during a particular exercise, stop and rest.

 Choose your shoes carefully.
-The shoes you wear while exercising should provide adequate cushioning for your heel and should have a firm arch support to help reduce the tension in the Achilles tendon.
+The shoes you wear while exercising should provide adequate cushioning for your heel and should have firm arch support to help reduce the tension in the Achilles tendon.
 Replace your worn-out shoes.
 If your shoes are in good condition but don’t support your feet, try arch supports in both shoes.

 Stretch daily.
-Take the time to stretch your calf muscles and Achilles tendon in the morning, before exercise and after exercise to maintain flexibility.
+Take the time to stretch your calf muscles and Achilles tendon in the morning, before exercise, and after exercise to maintain flexibility.
 This is especially important to avoid a recurrence of Achilles tendinitis.

 Cross-train.
 Alternate high-impact activities, such as running and jumping, with low-impact activities, such as cycling and swimming.

-Diagnosis of Achillis Tendinitis:
+Diagnosis of Achilles Tendinitis:

 Imaging tests: